nicobrinkkemper/gabr.sh/README.md

 it will always run from a fixed location.

 ### GABR_DEFAULT
-A global variable called `GABR_DEFAULT` may be used to influence the default namespace.
+A global variable called `GABR_DEFAULT` may be used to influence the exit condition.
-By default this namespace is `usage`.
+`gabr` will exit it's internal loop when it finds a function it can call.
+The argument `usage` always results in a function call and thus can be used as a means to exit.
+A second option may be added by setting `GABR_DEFAULT` (global) or `default` (local) to a value.

 ```shell
 $ export GABR_DEFAULT=index
 ```
 > This will make `index.sh` behave similar to index-files in other programming languages.

-This variable is useful, but the default value `usage` is probably the way to go.
+> But `usage` makes more sense for Bash IMO

 ### GABR_EXT
 `GABR_EXT` may be used to alter the value of `ext`.
+The default value is `.sh`.
-Files with a `.sh` extension are sourced, files without are ran with `exec`
+Files with this extension are sourced, files without are ran with `exec`.

 ```shell
 $ export GABR_EXT=.bash